 Participants have to do these setups once immediately after they join your study.
-They do not need to repeat these unless they explicitly revoke a permission to switch to a new device.
-Ethica app will walk them through the steps needed for each configuration:
+They do not need to repeat these unless they explicitly revoke permission to switch to a new device.
+The Ethica app will walk them through the steps needed for each configuration:

 When you join your study as a mock participant, you will be able to check out all these steps.
 This allows you to better guide your participants during the enrollment session, in case they have any questions.

 Second, you need to check the data collected from each data source, and how they look like.
 To do so, you need to remain in the study for a few hours or even days so enough data is being collected.
 Then you can go to your Researcher Dashboard and check out the data collected from your participant account.
-In the next section you can read more on how you can access the data in the Researcher Dashboard.
+In the next section, you can read more about how you can access the data in the Researcher Dashboard.

-the Survey Editor.
+of the Activity Editor.
 The